AnthonyDickson/dotfiles/README.md

 - Get kitty to show up in spotlight
   - Once this is done, try bring as many apps into home.nix such as obsidian, firefox
 - Alias vim and vi to neovim
 - Feature parity for LunarVim with old LazyVim config.
+  - Markdown Rendering
 - Get nix working with aarch64-darwin architecture instead of x86_64-darwin.
 - Split config into macOS and Linux configs and get config working on Fedora, then NixOS.